 DMARC reports are your main working document if you want to reach DMARC compliance.
 They contain information about your email sending volumes, sources, DMARC policy and alignment settings, and other details.

-DMARC reports provide a bird’s eye view of your domain infrastructure.
+DMARC reports, including those from DMARC test emails, provide a bird’s eye view of your domain infrastructure.
 By analyzing them, you can detect malicious emails that claim to be from your domain.
 Without DMARC reports, you wouldn’t be able to know where to start your source configuration journey.
-They also hint toward the sources to configure and issues to fix.
+They also hint towards the sources to configure and issues to fix.

 Fortunately, you can easily collect and analyze this information with EasyDMARC’s DMARC report analyzer.
 Replace your email address with the one provided by our platform specifically for that purpose.